A guide to the day

 - Why should a 10-year-old in Moss Side care?
 How do we tell more engaging stories about engineering to Key Stage 2 children?
 Led by Sarah Punshon, One Tenth Human

-- How environmental purpose can unlock young peoples' engineering aspirations with Mark Waters, 4ward Futures
+- How environmental purpose can unlock young peoples' engineering aspirations with Mark Waters, 4ward Futures and Becky Parker, Project Earth

 - What does good collaboration between corporates and practitioners look like?
 Led by Shane Mckracken, Mangorolla with Sarah Johnson from Johnson Matthey